henniggroup/GASP-python/docs/usage.md

 Specifies the maximum allowed lattice angle.
 Optional, and defaults to 140.0.

+  * **allow_endpoints**

+Specifies whether or not to allow structures with compositions equivalent to the endpoints of the composition space.
+Optional, and defaults to True.
+Only used for phase diagram searches.
+Note that this constraint is not applied to structures in the initial population.

   * **per_species_mids**

 Specifies the minimum interatomic distance constraints between different pairs of atom types.
 If not given, the mid for a pair of atom types is set to 75% of the sum of the radii of the two atoms.